inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Steps Taken to Subset and Tidy the Data
 =======================================

-From the original experimental data described above, the following steps were taken to subset and tidy the data.
+From the original experimental data described in the preceding section, the following steps were taken to subset and tidy the data.
 For the code implementing these steps, please see the script “run_analysis.R” in this repository.

 The zip data file, found at URL "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip”, was downloaded and the date and time at which the download occurred was recorded.